This post may contain affiliate links, please see my disclosure policy to learn more.

 - Preheat oven to 300°F. Line a large baking sheet with parchment paper and set aside.

 - In a large bowl combine oats, coconut, and nuts if using.

 - In a small bowl combine honey or maple syrup, oil, and brown sugar.
 Microwave for 30 seconds to 1 minute, until sugar dissolves.
 Add vanilla and salt.
 Stir to combine.

-- Pour oil and sugar mixture over oats.
+- Pour the oil and sugar mixture over the oats.
 Stir until oats are evenly coated.
-Press mixture on the baking sheet.
+Press the mixture on the baking sheet.

 - Bake for 40 minutes.
 Turning once halfway through.
 Cook just until the top turns a light golden brown, it will get crispier as it cools.